KDE/kde-builder/doc/developer/Internals.md

 read) kde-builder has to hold onto the list until much later in initialization before it can really figure out what's going on with the command line.
 So the sequence looks more like:

-> nameA/??, nameB/??, +nameC/??, nameD/??

-Then + names are forced to be proj-type

 > nameA/??, nameB/??, nameC/proj, nameD/??